wikimedia/abstract-wikipedia-data-science/README.md

 the ssh port of 2nd connection is referred to as _user db port_, as user's database is stored in Tools.

 Additionally, you'll need to know the username and password of the tool, where you created the user's database.
-This info is stored into _$HOME/replica.my.cnf_ so get this file's content, for example, with `$ cat $HOME/replica.my.cnf`
+This info is stored into _$HOME/replica.my.cnf_ to get this file's content, for example, with `$ cat $HOME/replica.my.cnf`

 To run scripts from local environment, you need to use some parameters.